 10. Leave feeling refreshed and inspired!

 I honestly never thought I would bother going to a homeschool convention until years ago a friend of mine said I just had to go.
 One trip and I was hooked.
 It’s not just about buying curriculum or meeting your favorite podcast host.
 It’s not even about the workshops.
-It’s all wonderful, but it’s really about refreshing after a long school year.
+The experience is wonderful, but it’s really about refreshing after a long school year.
 It’s about recommitting to this calling to homeschool.
 It’s about you being inspired and equipped to be the best homeschooling parent you can be.